Backgammon: Studies and analysis

 Neural network research has resulted in three modern proprietary programs, JellyFish, Snowie and eXtreme Gammon, as well as the shareware BGBlitz and the free software GNU Backgammon.
+JellyFish and Snowie are no longer actively developed or maintained, while eXtreme Gammon, BGBlitz, and GNU Backgammon remain in active use.
 These programs not only play the game, but offer tools for analyzing games and detailed comparisons of individual moves.
-The strength of these programs lies in their neural networks' weights tables, which are the result of months of training.
+The strength of these programs lies in their neural networks' weight tables, which are the result of extensive training.
 Without them, these programs play no better than a human novice.
 For the bearoff phase, backgammon software usually relies on a database containing precomputed equities for all possible bearoff positions.
 There are 54,263 bearoff positions for each side.
-This means there are 54263^{2} total bearoff positions (~3 billion positions).
+This means there are 54,263^{2} total bearoff positions (approximately 3 billion positions).
 In 1981 Hugh Sconyers wrote a computer program that solved all positions with nine pieces or fewer for both sides.
 In the early 1990s Hugh extended his results to all bearoff positions.
 For each position there are four results: no cube, roller's cube, center cube and opponent's cube.
-So, Hugh's bearoff database contains the exact answers to ~12 billion bearoff situations.
+Thus, Hugh's bearoff database contains the exact answers to approximately 12 billion bearoff situations.

 Another neural network software developed by Nikolaos Papachristou is Palamedes that was developed in the early 2000s and it can also play variations like Hypergammon, Portes, Plakoto, Fevga, Narde and has multiple engines for each one.

 Computer-versus-computer competitions are also held at Computer Olympiad events.